 Knowing why the spool is tangled does not help much for your ruined print.
 The goal is to prevent it from happening again.
 How?
 There are a few strategies:

-The first option is easiest, but expensive and time-consuming.
-The two following options of unwrapping part of the spool, are only practical for small prints.
+The first option is easiest but expensive and time-consuming.
+The next two options of unwrapping part of the spool are only practical for small prints.
 Therefore, re-wrapping the entire spool in one session is the best solution overall.

 If there is one thing I have learnt from my first attempts, it is that simply unrolling more than just a few metres of the spool on the floor and then trying to re-wrap it, is a sure road to total insanity.
 Doing it with an entire spool would be utter madness.
 The filament will try to resume its coiled shape, and unless you re-wrap it with exactly the right moves to reconstruct the same coil shape with the same amount of torsion in the filament, it will start turning around in mid-air and form tangles and knots.
 Untangling those is horribly frustrating.
 To make things worse, you are likely to rub the filament against various surfaces which will cause it to become statically charged and attract dust.
 I have seen dust particles orbiting the strand of filament during my first attempt.
 It was cool to look at, but from a purely objective standpoint, it sucked.

 The only sane way to re-wrap the spool is to transfer the filament to another spool and instantly wrap it correctly.
 It is a bit of overkill because the tangling problems usually only occur in the outer parts of the spool, therefore in theory a partial unwrap is a better option.
 However, you never know how deep the tangled rabbit-hole goes, therefore going all the way is the only way to be sure.